Managing 3D Secure Credentials

 the e-commerce transaction.

-BIOMETRICDuring a 3D Secure session, Cardinal sends a biometric authentication request to Thredd and we forward this to your systems.
+BIOMETRICDuring a 3D Secure session, the ACS sends a biometric authentication request to Thredd and we forward this to your systems.
 You need to verify the cardholder using your customer smart phone application, via biometric data, such as a fingerprint scan or face recognition, obtained from the cardholder’s mobile device.
 Your customer application manages the biometric verification and returns a response to Thredd.

-OUTOFBANDDuring a 3D Secure session, Cardinal sends an authentication request to Thredd and we forward this to your systems.
+OUTOFBANDDuring a 3D Secure session, the ACS sends an authentication request to Thredd and we forward this to your systems.
 You need to verify the cardholder using your customer In-App smart phone application; for example, by asking them to enter a username.
 Your customer application manages the verification and returns a response to Thredd.

 Note: If KBA is selected as the credential type then the body must include a value in the cardholderAnswer field.
+For example,

 {